PennyLaneAI/catalyst/doc/dev/transforms.rst

     struct FiniteDiffLowering : public OpRewritePattern<GradOp>

-But since the gradient could be calculated in different ways, we want to filter matches to those gradient ops that specify the finite difference method, indicated via the ``"fd"`` `attribute <https://mlir.llvm.org/docs/LangRef/#attributes>`_:
+But since the gradient could be calculated in different ways, we want to filter matches to those gradient ops that specify the finite-difference method, indicated via the ``"fd"`` `attribute <https://mlir.llvm.org/docs/LangRef/#attributes>`_:

 .. code-block:: cpp